2002 United States Grand Prix: Race

 The 73-lap, 306.016 km race began before an estimated 125,000 spectators at 13:00 local time.
 Before the race, the weather was sunny, with the air temperature at 26 C and the track temperature at 34 to 35 C. The press expected that 120,000 to 150,000 people would attend, with most coming from the United States; the decreased turnout was attributed to factors such as both titles being won by Ferrari and the state of the global economy.
 Prior to the start, drivers starting on the outside grid places were dissatisfied since the racing line ensured the inside was cleaner.
 Michael Schumacher overshot his pole position grid spot, but he reversed back into position.
 When the red lights went out to begin the race, Michael Schumacher held his lead into the first corner.
-Behind him, Barrichello, wearing a corset under his racing overalls, held off Coulhtard's challenge on the outside for second by moving towards him to prevent him from getting a run.
+Behind him, Barrichello, wearing a corset under his racing overalls, held off Coulthard's challenge on the outside for second by moving towards him to prevent him from getting a run.
 Ralf Schumacher passed his slow-starting teammate Montoya for third place after a better start.
 Salo made the best start in the field, moving from 19th to 16th by the end of the first lap, while Panis lost five positions over the same distance.

 Ralf Schumacher was involved in a collision with his teammate Juan Pablo Montoya on the second lap in which the rear wing was removed from his Williams car.

 At the end of the first lap, Michael Schumacher led his teammate Barrichello by 0.9 seconds, with Coulthard in third.
 At the beginning of lap two, Montoya was slipstreaming teammate Ralf Schumacher as they exited the banked turn 13 and drew alongside him on the main straight.
-On the outside, Montoya attempted to brake later than Ralf Schumacher, only for his teammate to lose control of his vehicle's rear during braking after striking the inside kerb while the former entered the corner on an wider outside radius and was able to drive through at the same speed.
-As Montoya passed, Ralf Schumacher was on a tighter trajectory and locked his brakes and collided with his right rear wheel, sending both cars onto the grass and Montoya's car bounced.
+On the outside, Montoya attempted to brake later than Ralf Schumacher, only for his teammate to lose control of his car's rear during braking after striking the inside kerb.
+Montoya entered turn one on an wider outside radius and was able to drive through at the same speed.
+As Montoya passed, Ralf Schumacher was on a tighter trajectory, locked his brakes and collided with his right rear wheel, sending both cars onto the grass and Montoya's car bounced.
 Because of the collision, Montoya fell to seventh place.
 Ralf's Schumacher rear wing was removed in the crash, requiring him to drive slowly and make an unplanned pit stop for mechanics to replace it.
 The stop took 69 seconds, and he rejoined the course one lap behind the race leaders.
 The crash elevated Trulli, Räikkönen, and Villeneuve to higher-paying positions.